Chicken Country Captain is a true old South classic. Chicken, onions, garlic, peppers and curry powder with raisins and toasted almonds.

 It’s really hard to beat the classics.
 And this Chicken Country Captain is a true old South classic.
-When I tweeted on Saturday afternoon that I was making it, I got a response back from Rebecca of EzraPoundCake saying “You ARE going old-school!”
+When I tweeted last week that I was making it, I got a response back from a blogging friend saying “You ARE going old-school!”
 Yes, ma’am.
 I sure did.
 And I thoroughly enjoyed it!
-By the way, EzraPoundCake is one of my most favorite food blogs.
-There’s always something stunningly beautiful over there and Rebecca’s writing…well, I merely aspire to be as good as she.
-If you’re not familiar with EzraPoundCake, go check it out!

 Regarding Country Captain, Mr. Claiborne says: